 Like all Pixel cases in recent years, it's not the best Pixel 5 case, but it's pretty nice.
 It comes in a range of colors, and Google's really nailed the fit and finish; this thing fits like a glove without adding too much bulk.
 My primary concern is that fabric can pick up stains and smells pretty easily, so you'll want to be vigilant about cleaning it with soapy water when it touches something it's not supposed to.

-There's no question that the Pixel 5 is debuting in a very crowded marketplace, likely during the worst time of year to release a phone.
-Apple's releasing four new iPhones within a few weeks, including a new iPhone 12 mini that starts at the same $699 price as the Pixel.
-And Samsung just released the superlative Galaxy S20 FE, while the OnePlus 8T offers a lot of value for just $50 more, at $749.
+There's no question that the Pixel 5 debuted in a very crowded marketplace, likely during the worst time of year to release a phone.
+Apple released four new iPhones within a few weeks of the Pixel 5, including the iPhone 12 mini that started at the same $699 price.
+And Samsung had just released the superlative Galaxy S20 FE, while the OnePlus 8T offered a lot of value for just $50 more, at $749.

-At $699, it's pretty difficult to make the case for the Pixel 5, even after I've gushed about it for damn near 6,000 words.
+At $699, it was pretty difficult to make the case for the Pixel 5, even after we've gushed about it for damn near 6,000 words.
 In late 2021, with refurbished prices around $500, it's an easier sell.
 It's just a shame this model is now so difficult to find, and likely to be phased out post-Pixel 6.

 Who is the Pixel 5 for?